Mintbase/Grants-Program/README.md

 ## :wave: Introduction

+Although we are accepting applications now, the program will not begin funding until July 1st 2022.

 As part of our commitment to always improving the Mintbase + NEAR ecosystem, we offer a comprehensive grants program focused on funding software development and research efforts related to **Mintbase, [MintbaseJS](https://github.com/Mintbase/mintbase-js) and our [GraphQL Indexer API](https://docs.mintbase.io/dev/getting-started)**.
-For more information about the Mintbase, please visit the [About page](https://mintbase.io) on our website.

 ### Guidelines